Initiates analysis of cost data, locates sources of major variances and works with project personnel to determine explanations. Interacts with

 Writing skills.
 Budget analysts must present technical information in writing that is understandable for the intended audience.

-The median annual wage for budget analysts was $71,220 in May 2014.
+The median annual wage for budget analysts is $71,220.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $46,230, and the highest 10 percent earned more than $107,230.

-In May 2014, the median annual wages for budget analysts in the top industries in which they worked were as follows:
+The median annual wages for budget analysts in the top industries in which they work are as follows:

 |Professional, scientific, and technical services||$79,440|

 Most budget analysts work full time, and overtime is sometimes required during final reviews of budgets.

 Employment of budget analysts is projected to grow 3 percent through 2024, slower than the average for all occupations.